School Land Trust – School Community Council

 Program

 The School Land Trust program brings tens of millions of dollars annually to academic programs in public schools across Utah.
-These funds are the only discretionary funds’ many schools receive.
+These funds are the only discretionary funds that many schools receive.
 Each school elects a school community council consisting of parents, teachers, and the principal.
-Councils carefully study their school test scores, decide which areas they want to improve and develop a School Improvement Plan.
+Councils carefully study their school test scores, decide which areas they want to improve, and develop a School Improvement Plan.
 From that plan, a council chooses one or more academic areas on which to focus its annual trust dividend from the School Land Trust program to improve student performance.

-Each school elects a school community council consisting of parents, teachers and the principal.
+Each school elects a school community council consisting of parents, teachers, and the principal.
 Charter schools are not required to have a council but instead have trust land committees that make decisions about the School Land Trust Program.
 Your council or committee prepares a plan that identifies the school’s greatest academic need(s).

 Your council or committee receives an annual dividend from the permanent State School Fund every July to implement your school’s approved plan for the next school year.